kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/github/Jenkins_private_git_repo.md

 61bace988c00479faead1029783c3780
 ```

-With the password you can login as "admin" to Jenkin dashboard.
+With the password you can login as "admin" to Jenkins dashboard.

 Let’s connect Jenkins job to our repository.
 In job configuration go to Source Code Management section and choose Git.